SWAN RIVER SHOWJUMPING 2019 AGM: Monday, 16 December at 329 Cathedral Avenue at 7pm.

 “I’ve been the bridesmaid in the Patersons Plate so many times – second, third, but never the winner until today.”

-Chelsea McInnes and her long-time partner Diamond B Vigo finally won the big one, with the only double clear in SRSJC’s iconic The Patersons Plate 1.40m Grand Prix.
-It was a well-deserved win against a field that included last year’s winners, Caitlin Bolger and Quintender progeny, Oaks Quickstep, and other in-form combinations.
-For Caitlin, being eliminated during Round 2 of the class at the half-Aachen jump (that came off the arching right hand turn), was a bittersweet blip on her strong run on the 8-year old mare she co-owns with Oaks Sport Horses’ Alice Cameron.
+Chelsea McInnes and her long-time partner Diamond B Vigo finally won the big one, scoring the only double clear in SRSJC’s iconic The Patersons Plate 1.40m Grand Prix.
+It was a well-deserved win against a field that included in-form combinations like last year’s winners, Caitlin Bolger and Quintender mare, Oaks Quickstep.
+Caitlin’s elimination during Round 2 at the half-Aachen jump that came off the arching right hand turn was a bittersweet blip on her strong run on the 8-year old mare she co-owns with Oaks Sport Horses’ Alice Cameron.
 But their first round showed they will be a mighty force in upcoming WA championships.
-As for Chelsea, her highly experienced, Vivant-bred mare ‘Princess’ was in top form and could be this season’s horse to beat in WA’s elite competition.
+As for Chelsea, her highly experienced Vivant mare ‘Princess’ was in top form and could be this season’s horse to beat in WA’s elite competition.

 As always, South Australian FEI-3 course designer Michael Haese set thoughtful tracks over the two-day show in Brookleigh’s large outdoor arena, with technical challenges increasing from Saturday to Sunday’s competition.
-Double clear rounds were far from the norm, but riders were inspired by the challenges and those who rode forward – especially through the corners – answered the on-course questions.
+Double clear rounds were sparse, but riders were inspired by the challenges and those who rode forward – especially through the corners – answered the on-course questions.

 It was refreshing to see Shawn Squire’s Maximouse return to the ring with a decisive win in the Jakoma Equestrian – EWA Jumping Horse of the Year Qualifier.
 The diminutive Vivant-gelding showed he’s recovered from last year’s injury.
 Only two of the 16 starters qualified to jump off, with the nimble Maximouse outpacing Sophie Ahmat and Noblewood Park Noblesque’s strong performance by more than three seconds.